Recommendations

 Framework Knitters Museum

-Knitting has enjoyed a major resurgence in recent years, with the likes of Olympian Tom Daley championing working with wool.
+Knitting has enjoyed a major resurgence in recent years, with the likes of the diving Olympian Tom Daley championing working with wool.
 But while it may be trendy now, knitting actually has a long history as an ancient art form, dating as far back as the ancient Egyptian era.
 The Framework Knitters Museum charts the incredible 400-year story of framework knitting specifically, which inspired other industries such as the Nottingham lace trade.

 05